Pythm/ad-Lightwand/README.md

 - `fire`
 - `wash`

+However, if you wish for a light mode to behave differently than its default setting, you'll need to configure that specific mode in your configuration file under the light section.

 Other mode names with additional behaviour:
 - `morning` behaves as `normal` mode with condition and Lux constraints.
 Useful for some extra light in morning during workdays.
 When `morning` mode is triggered, mode will be set to `normal` after media players is turned off.

-- In addition to `night` mode you can configure modes beginning with night, for instance `night_kids_bedroom`.
+- In addition to `night` mode you can configure modes beginning with night, for instance `night-kid-bedroom`.
 All modes starting with night or off will by default disable motion detection.

-- `custom` mode will disable all automation and keep light as is for all lights.
-Useful for special days you want to do something different with the lights.

-- `reset` sets all lights back to normal automation.

-Only change one room:
-To change only one room call the mode name + _appName.
-Appname is what you call your app in configuration.
-See AppName example on nameyourRoom in [Installation](https://github.com/Pythm/ad-Lightwand?tab=readme-ov-file#installation).
-Given this name the mode to call to reset only that rom will be `modename_nameyourRoom`.
+> [!TIP]
+> I have created a `night-path` across multiple rooms so there will be a little bit of light if kids need to use the bathroom during nighttime.
+The mode is triggered from a mode selector and reset back to night after 15 minutes.

 > [!TIP]
 > You are free to define whatever you like even for the names with default values.
 Useful for rgb lighting to set a color_temp for wash, or keep some lights on during night mode.